Creamsicle42/AnnesArmory/README.md

 ## Tool Variants (Upcoming)

 Tool variants are created with smiting templates found as rare loot in the world.
-They completely change the way the tool is used. **This feature is planned for future updates of the mod.**
+They completely change the way the tool is used.